 (a) have any questions or feedback relating to your Personal Data or our Data Protection Policy;

 (b) would like to withdraw your consent to any use of your Personal Data as set out in this Data Protection Policy; or

-(c) would like to obtain access and make corrections to your Personal Data records,
+(c) would like more information on or access and make corrections to your Personal Data records,

-7.2 If you withdraw your consent to any or all use of your Personal Data, depending on the nature of your request, the IPOS Group may not be in a position to administer any contractual relationship in place, which in turn may also result in the termination of any agreements with the IPOS Group, and your being in breach of your contractual obligations or undertakings.
-The IPOS Group’s legal rights and remedies in such event are expressly reserved.
+7.2 If you withdraw your consent to any or all use of your Personal Data, depending on the nature of your request, IPOS may not be in a position to administer any contractual relationship in place, which in turn may also result in the termination of any agreements with IPOS, and your being in breach of your contractual obligations or undertakings.
+IPOS’s legal rights and remedies in such event are expressly reserved.

 8. Governing Law

-8.1 This Data Protection Policy and your use of this website shall be governed in all respects by the laws of Singapore.
+8.1 This Data Protection Policy, your browsing of our websites, and use of our applications and/or digital services shall be governed in all respects by the laws of Singapore.